SaturnKai/MusiArchiver/README.md

 ---

-Once the extension is added, press the extension icon or navigate to https://music.youtube.com/music_premium/musi_transfer and follow the instructions.
-Make sure you are logged into YouTube music if you plan on importing your library. **If you run into any issues importing your library**, ensure that you are using an up to date version of Musi for your backup code so that your music is up to date.
-If you this does not solve your problem please [create an issue](https://github.com/SaturnKai/MusiArchiver/issues) or contact me via the following:
+Once the extension is added, press the extension icon or navigate to https://music.youtube.com/music_premium/musi_archiver and follow the instructions.
+Make sure you are logged into YouTube music if you plan on importing your library.

+**If you run into any issues importing your library**, ensure that you are using an up to date version of Musi for your backup code so that your music is up to date.
+Please [create an issue](https://github.com/SaturnKai/MusiArchiver/issues) if you run into any additional problems, or contact me via the following:

 - **Discord:** saturnkai
 - **Email:** bgardenhire8146@gmail.com